Steuben Township, Pennsylvania

 Steuben Township is a township in Crawford County, Pennsylvania, United States.
-The population was 776 at the 2020 census, down from 804 at the 2010 census, down from 908 in 2000.
+The population was 773 at the 2020 census, down from 804 at the 2010 census and 908 in 2000.

 Geography

 Steuben township is in eastern Crawford County.
 The borough of Townville, a separate municipality, is surrounded by the western side of the township.
 According to the United States Census Bureau, the township has a total area of 63.60 sqkm, of which 63.55 sqkm is land and 0.05 sqkm, or 0.07%, is water.

-Natural Features
+Natural features

 Rome Township lies at the southern terminal moraine for glaciation in northwestern Pennsylvania.
 The eastern half of Steuben Township is drained by Oil Creek and its tributaries, which include Marsh Run and DeWolfe Run.
 The western side of the township is drained by tributaries to French Creek.
 The lowest elevation of Steuben Township is 1,240 ft at Mystic Park where Oil Creek flows out of the township, while the highest elevation is 1,700 ft south of Steuben Corners at the township line with Troy Township.